Seamless UX and HMI for Electric Vehicles —

 Revised Process

 Since the phone can be placed on the MagSafe dock and used as an additional screen, we can move the clock off of the main screen’s Tab Bar.
-This gives us plentiful space to move apps to the Tab Bar to form the equivalent of the Dock, which is in familiar use on many other Apple devices.
+This gives us space to use the Tab Bar to form the equivalent of the Dock, which is in familiar use on many other Apple devices.
 This change means that the active process can now utilize the entirety of the screen.

 A descriptive alternative text for the image